Light spilling from beautiful display windows at 616 Texas Street.

 Vastly more welcoming and much safer-feeling!

-The Downtown Development Authority is taking a two-pronged approach at encouraging more light downtown.
+We are taking a two-pronged approach at encouraging more light downtown.
 We will continue to work with our partners at the City of Shreveport and SWEPCO in making sure that the ‘Streetscape’ (fancy light poles on the sidewalks) and cobra head (the tall plain poles, mainly at intersections) lights owned and maintained by the City and SWEPCO are in working order.

 Lighting is good for business.
 Buildings in the dark, no matter where they are- look more foreboding and unwelcoming and with the improvements in lighting technology and the lower cost of LED lighting, now is a great time to light up your space!